elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-contaminants-affect-aquatic-life-and-human-health-in-aquatic-toxicology.md

 url: /learn/education-studies/questions/how-do-contaminants-affect-aquatic-life-and-human-health-in-aquatic-toxicology
 score: -1.0
 related_article1:
-    id: 166101
+    id: 166090
-    title: Why is lab and lecture integration important for students majoring in natural sciences?
+    title: >-
+        How does the integration of course and lab work enhance natural science education?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-lab-and-lecture-integration-important-for-students-majoring-in-natural-sciences
+    url: /learn/education-studies/questions/how-does-the-integration-of-course-and-lab-work-enhance-natural-science-education
 related_article2:
-    id: 166097
+    id: 166100
-    title: In what ways does Top Hat enhance student engagement and participation in class?
+    title: >-
+        What are the sources and types of contaminants that impact aquatic life and human health?
     subject: Education Studies
-    url: /learn/education-studies/questions/in-what-ways-does-top-hat-enhance-student-engagement-and-participation-in-class
+    url: /learn/education-studies/questions/what-are-the-sources-and-types-of-contaminants-that-impact-aquatic-life-and-human-health
 related_article3:
+    id: 166100
+    title: >-
+        What are the sources and types of contaminants that impact aquatic life and human health?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-are-the-sources-and-types-of-contaminants-that-impact-aquatic-life-and-human-health
+related_article4:
     id: 166094
+    title: >-
-    title: What are the effects of harmful algal blooms on human health, and what strategies can be used for their management?
+        What are the effects of harmful algal blooms on human health, and what strategies can be used for their management?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-effects-of-harmful-algal-blooms-on-human-health-and-what-strategies-can-be-used-for-their-management
-related_article4:
-    id: 166102
-    title: How does the use of Brightspace support communication between students and instructors?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-does-the-use-of-brightspace-support-communication-between-students-and-instructors
 related_article5:
-    id: 166090
+    id: 166098
-    title: How does the integration of course and lab work enhance natural science education?
+    title: >-
+        What are the benefits of using electronic textbooks for exam preparation and course integration?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-the-integration-of-course-and-lab-work-enhance-natural-science-education
+    url: /learn/education-studies/questions/what-are-the-benefits-of-using-electronic-textbooks-for-exam-preparation-and-course-integration
 ---

 &nbsp;